tigeryant/data-structures-algorithms/README.md

 ### Adapter
 The adapter design pattern converts the interface of a class into another interface clients expect.
 It let's classes work together that couldn't otherwise because of incompatible interfaces.
 In the example, a `TurkeyAdapter` adapts a `Turkey` interface into a `Duck` interface.

+### Facade
+The facade pattern provides a uniﬁed interface to a set of interfaces in a subsytem.
+Facade deﬁnes a higher-level interface that makes the subsystem easier to use.
+The example implements a 'home theater' subsystem, and a `HomeTheaterFacade` as the interface to this subsystem.
+The client interacts with the facade, which is simpler than interacting with the objects in the subsystem individually.